railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 * for preparing quotations it is important to know the precise financial position of the client, and to see a history of any delays in payment,

-* if a given customer has exceeded their credit limit, accounting can automatically stop further deliveries to the customer,
+* if a given customer has exceeded its credit limit, accounting can automatically stop further deliveries to the customer,

 * if a project budget is 80% consumed but the project is only 20% complete you could renegotiate with the client, or review and rein in the objectives of the project,

-* if you need to improve your company's cash flow then you could plan your services projects on the basis of billing rates and payment terms of the various projects, and not just delivery dates – you could work on short-term client projects in preference to R&D projects, for example.
+* if you need to improve your company's cash flow then you could plan your service projects on the basis of billing rates and payment terms of the various projects, and not just delivery dates – you could work on short-term client projects in preference to R&D projects, for example.

-Open ERP's general accounting and analytic accounting handle these needs well because of the close integration between all of the application modules.
+OpenERP's general accounting and analytic accounting handle these needs well because of the close integration between all of the application modules.
 Furthermore, the transactions, the actions and the financial analyses happen in real time, so that you can not only monitor the situation but also manage it effectively.